 If the minimum enrollment for a class is not met 3 days prior to the first class session, the class will be canceled.
 I will notify you 3 days before the class was scheduled to begin to see if you would like to receive credit toward a future class or a full refund.

 If after the first session of a class a dog is unable to attend due to an injury or illness, you can receive a 50% credit toward a future class.
 I regret that no credit or refund can be provided for any reason after the first session of a class.
-There is a $25 fee for all returned checks.
+A $25 fee will apply for returned checks.

 Orientations are the most important part of Come When Called classes.
 Therefore, students enrolled in classes with an orientation must attend their scheduled orientation to participate in the class.
 If you know ahead of time that you will be unable to attend the orientation, please let me know one week before the first class to receive a refund.
 Students who miss the orientation without making prior arrangements, are assumed to have dropped out of the class and will forfeit their class fee.
 The space will be given to a student on the wait list.
-If you miss a session, other than orientation, please contact me to discuss what was covered and to receive an email of class handouts.
+Attending all sessions will ensure the greatest learning success for you and your dog.